JavaWebStack/Docs/docs/framework/orm/index.md

 ## Goals and State of the Project
 The ORM attempts to make sensible decisions for developers while also granting the ability to overwrite these decisions.
 To illustrate this with an example:

 The ORM ships with a DefaultMapper, which specifies, for instance, what Field in your model maps to which SQL datatype.
-You have the option to use your own definition and partially use ours when it fits you already.
+You have the option to use your definition and partially use ours when it fits you already.

-We consider our v1.0 goals achieved when the following features have been achieved:
+We consider our v1.0 goals achieved when the following features are implemented:

 ### Relation Mapping